SoftwareAG/c8y-docs/content/release-notes/10-6-0-bundle/10-6-0-documentation.md

 The former Predictive Analytics application has been rebranded to **Cumulocity IoT Machine Learning**.
 Accordingly, the name of the respective guide has been changed.

-### Installation and Operations guides
+### Installation and operations guides

-The Installation and Operation guides for Cumulocity IoT Core now include all relevant information for the installation and operation of Apama components.
-In addition, the following guides are now available on the [Software AG Empower Portal](https://documentation.softwareag.com/):
+The Installation and operation guides for Cumulocity IoT Core now include all relevant information for the installation and operation of Apama components.
+In addition, the following guides are now available through the [Software AG Empower Portal](https://documentation.softwareag.com/):

-LWM2M - Installation & Operations guide
+LWM2M - Installation & operations guide
-SSL management agent - Installation & Operations guide Zementis microservice - Installation & Operations guide
+SSL Management - Installation & operations guide Zementis microservice - Installation & operations guide

+Note, that access to these documents on the Empower Portal requires credentials.